tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

   - Fighter Launchable Babylon 5: TiqHud, Brad Bowermaster, Wok, Crook, Cordanilus and MScott - from this mod the Auroras and Thunderbolts were obtained.
       --- Thunderbolt: TiqHud, Wok, Bravo Int.
       --- Aurora Class Starfury: MadJohn, Crook and the http://www.b5tech.net team and the Homeworld mod teams.
-  - Minbari Sharlin: Maryam, baz1701 and limey98.
+  - Minbari Sharlin: Maryam, baz1701 and limey98 and Dalek.
 NOTE: The one I had on my install was NOT MSR1701's version.
-  - B5 Centauri Vorchan and B5 Centauri Primus: TiqHud, Wok, Jackal and Captain Russel.
+  - B5 Centauri Vorchan and B5 Centauri Warship (latter also known as Centauri Primus): TiqHud, Wok, Jackal and Captain Russel.
-  - B5 Bluestar and Whitestar: Nadab Göksu, Thunderchild, DamoclesX, TiqHud, aobob, junky58 and BCU people (the latest 4 are beta testers).
+  - Babylon 5 - Bluestar and Babylon 5 Whitestar: Nadab Göksu, Kier Darby, Thunderchild, DamoclesX, TiqHud, aobob, junky58 and BCU people (the latest 4 are beta testers).
-  - Narn ThNor: TiqHud, Wok, Lord Malek and the original Babylon 5 visual effects artists mentioned before.
+  - Narn - ThNor: TiqHud, Wok, Lord Malek and the original Babylon 5 visual effects artists mentioned before.
-  - Narn GQuan: TiqHud, stresspuppy, Queball.
+  - Narn G'quan: TiqHud, stresspuppy, Queball.
   - Drakh Raider: TiqHud, Wok, Jackal Tiger, Nadab, Lord Malek and the original Babylon 5 visual effects artists mentioned before.
   - Omega Class Destroyer: MadJohn and Spooky.
-  - B5 Warlock and Victory: DamoclesX and Durandal.
+  - B5 Warlock and Babylon5 Victory: DamoclesX and Durandal.
   - Shadow Battlecrab: Sci-Fi DreamYards, Cpt.
 LC Amaral, Maverick, Executioner_de
-  - Sentri Fighter (no hardpoints): Wok and Bravo Int.
+  - Cenaturi Sentri fighter (no hardpoints): Wok and Bravo Int.
-  - Babylon 5 Uniforms by Houliganisle, Crazyhid and MLeo.
+  - Babylon 5 Uniforms (https://www.gamefront.com/games/bridge-commander/file/babylon-5-uniforms) by Houliganisle, Crazyhid and MLeo.

 Fulfilling both the SDK and LGPL licenses:
 THIS MOD IS NOT SUPPORTED BY ACTIVISION